Reverberation lags viewed in hard X-rays from an accreting stellar-mass black hole: Methods

 \subsection{Data availability}

-All \hxmt{} data used in this work (Proposal ID: P0114661) are publicly available and can be downloaded from the \hxmt{} website (http://hxmt.org/ or http://www.hxmt.cn/).
-The NICER datasets analysed during this study are available at NASA’s High Energy Astrophysics Science Archive Research Center (HEASARC; https://heasarc.gsfc.nasa.gov/).
+All \hxmt{} data used in this work (Proposal ID: P0114661) are publicly available and can be downloaded from the \hxmt{} website (http://archive.hxmt.cn/proposal).
+The NICER datasets analysed during this study are available at NASA’s High Energy Astrophysics Science Archive Research Center (https://heasarc.gsfc.nasa.gov/FTP/nicer/data/obs/).
+The data generated in this study are publicly available at: \\https://github.com/MAXIJ1820/generated\_data.
+Source data are provided with this paper.